sobaee/dict2mdx/README.md

 REQUIRMENTS:

-1- Pyglossary (which originally come without octopus_mdict_source.py plugin if you install it using "pip", because of the developer decided to stop developing this plugin) https://github.com/ilius/pyglossary
+1- Pyglossary (which originally come without octopus_mdict_source.py plugin if you install it using `pip`, because of the developer decided to stop developing this plugin) https://github.com/ilius/pyglossary

 N.B: I advise you to download the pyglossary-master zip file from the previous link and decompress it to any directory then copy the "octopus_mdict_source.py" plugin which you will download from below to /pyglossary/plugins directory and then install Pyglossary from the main directory using python, by this command: python setup.py install